mastersign/generator-mdproc/generators/app/templates/demo/query.inc.md

 Because of the [NodeJS] packages [MdData] and [MdQuery], you can query structured data from the document.

+The data used in the following queries comes from the chapter [Data].

 ## Lists

 Here is a list with all recepies: